Geralt-Targaryen/Geralt-Targaryen.github.io/projects/Algo.md

 labels:
   - Optimization
   - Genetic Algorithm
 summary: "Technically this was my first writing that's remotely \"academic\", but I’m not bothering myself to read it again &#129322;.
-For some reason, I was obssessed with Genetic Algorithm at that time, without even knowing what's Python."
+For some reason I was obssessed with Genetic Algorithm at that time, without even realizing the existence of neural networks, gradient descent, or Python &#129313;."
 ---

 lalala.